NREL/PyDSS/docs/source/tutorial.rst

 Estimate space required by PyDSS simulation
 ===========================================
-To estimate the memory space required by PyDSS simulation *before compression*.
+To estimate the storage space required by PyDSS simulation *before compression*.

 If use ``pydss`` CLI, please enable ``dry_run`` flag provided in ``run``,